Tag Archives: history

 Liverpool Irish Festival: Launch of the Global Irish Famine Way, UK

-After arrival in Dublin and temporary display, the Bronze Shoes will be stored until transferred to Clarence Dock Liverpool in October where they will be paraded to the Famine Memorial for installation as part of the Liverpool Irish Festival between 17th and 27th of October.
+• After arrival in Dublin and temporary display, the Bronze Shoes will be stored until transferred to Clarence Dock Liverpool in October where they feature at the Famine Memorial as part of the Liverpool Irish Festival between 17th and 27th of October.

 Future Launches